r96922081/Hash/README.md

 ## MD5 Hash
-An MD5 hash implementation based on content from Wikipedia
+A MD5 hash implementation based on content from Wikipedia

 **Output**\
 \